tm-jase-evangelista/react-api-explorer/README.md

 # Web APIs Explorer
-a simple Web APIs Explorer with APIs.guru integration.
+a simple Web APIs Explorer with APIs Guru integration.

 This application is built with the following tech:
 - `JavaScript` - Frontend Language